Garegin Apresov: Work in Persia

-Despite the activity shown, Apresov was summoned to Moscow in 1926 and removed from his post after an error in his political analysis of the uprising in Khorasan.
+Despite his energy and ingenuity, in 1926 Apresov was summoned to Moscow and removed from his post after what the center considered to be a mistake in his political analysis of the uprising in Khorasan.

 In 1927 Apresov was characterized by the plenipotentiary representative of the USSR in Persia, K.K.
 Yurenev, as an excellent intelligence officer, but also as an employee somewhat inclined to self-promotion and adventurism.
 Nevertheless, he was recommended by Yurenev for "serious work".